Things to do with Kids at Home

 Remember to continue practicing safe social distancing and frequent hand washing!

 Crack the Code

 Embark on a learning adventure with Discover Coding!
 This locally founded program helps kids develop essential skills to be successful in an increasingly digital world.
-They make computer coding fun, and are currently offering interactive online classes that encourage curiosity in kids ages 9-14.
+They make computer coding fun, and are currently offering interactive online classes over the holiday break that encourage curiosity in kids ages 9-14.
 Next thing you know, they'll be launching the app of the future and riding around Silicon Valley in a Tesla.

 Become an at-home scientist

 TELUS World of Science - Edmonton has launched a series of virtual tutorials to help you become a mad scientist from the comfort of your own home.
 These awe-inspiring experiments can be done using everyday household items and make for a perfect afternoon activity for little kids and big kids alike.
 Try creating a bouncy egg or writing secret messages in invisible ink.
 Just make sure you use your new-found knowledge for good (insert mad scientist laugh here)!

 Do you have a future sports star in your family?
 Free Footie is hosting online soccer, basketball, hockey and football sessions.
 The online program is geared towards children aged 7 - 12 years old.
 Head to the garage and get the zoomies out while learning something new!

 Get Learnin' with the Library

 The Edmonton Public Library's EPL from Home program is packed with resources to help children continue learning (and having fun) while school is out for the season.
 You can also check out their YouTube channel for a series of playlists ranging from singalongs to storytime, puppet shows and more.
 The library even offers a selection of over 300,000 ebooks and other great online content for everyone from kids to adults.
 All you need is a library card (which you can get online too)!